 First things first - it's vital to buy tickets for Oogie Boogie Bash early or you will be shut out.
 Ticket resales aren't permitted so there isn't a legitimate secondary market like on Ticketmaster where you can get tickets, even at a markup, after the fact.

-So if you are thinking about 2024, be prepared to plan your fall travel way ahead.
-Plan to get on the computer and wait in the virtual queue to purchase at the very first hour tickets are offered.
+That said, if you are thinking about Oogie Boogie Bash 2025, you have to plan your fall travel ahead of the on sale date.
+Plan to get on the computer and wait in the virtual queue to purchase at the very first minute tickets are offered.
 The process can be time-consuming with a lengthy digital queue, so clear your schedule!

 Note that Disney has traditionally held some tickets in reserve for same day purchase for guests staying in one of the three on-property hotels.
-Those tickets were available on some nights in 2022, but were a little bit hit or miss (and always were limited in quantity), so there are no guarantees.
-If you missed out on 2023 ticket purchases over the summer, ask at check-in whether and where these special tickets are available and arrive super early (reports for 2022 were that ticket distribution started at 5:45am the same day as the party).
+Those tickets were available on some nights some of the last few years, but were a little bit hit or miss (and always were limited in quantity), so there are no guarantees.

 Related: Disneyland Hotel vs. Disney's Grand Californian: Which is Right For Your Family Trip?